jlacar/jlacar.github.io/refactoring/clear-code.md

 technical debt which, by Ward Cunningham's definition, is a lack of understanding reflected in the code.
 The code is creating confusion by not reading like it sounds.

+### Listen for what you're not hearing

 Possibly the most difficult part about audible cues is listening for what's not being said.
-Any relevant information that is not explicitly written in the code will be either assumed or implied by people listening to code being read out loud.
-But that will only happen if people listening to the code have the context with which to fill in that missing information.
+Any relevant information that is not explicitly written in the code will be either assumed or inferred by those listening to the code being read out loud.
+But this only happens if they already know the information, because their brains will automatically fill in the missing context.

 Unfortunately, those who don't already have that part of the context in their heads will miss out on the tacit information.
 This is a gap in the code that can cause confusion and misunderstanding.
 This is where bugs can insidiously get into your code.
-This missing information that is not readily available from reading the code is also technical debt because people who don't have the missing information will take longer to understand the code.

-If you already know it, your brain will automatically fill in the missing information for you as you read the code.
-But if it's not in the code, people who don't already know it will need to acquire it before the code will make sense to them the way it does to you.
-That information needs to get out of people's heads and be embodied in the code so that anyone else reading the code at a later time can readily acquire that information and the understanding that goes with it.
+Information that is not readily available from reading the code is also technical debt because people who don't have it will take longer to understand the code.
+It needs to get out of people's heads and be embodied in the code so that anyone else reading the code later on can readily gain the understanding that goes with it.

 ## Writing CLEAR code